-All-American Septic Service and All-American Portable Restrooms are family-owned and operated businesses, pumping septic tanks and providing other septic system services in Berks, Chester and Montgomery Counties in southeastern Pennsylvania.
+All-American Septic Service pumps septic tanks and provides other septic system services in Berks, Chester and Montgomery Counties in southeastern Pennsylvania.
 We are licensed and fully insured, and our prompt, courteous and professional staff tackles every job with a commitment to make customer satisfaction our number one priority.

-In the above video, Steve Chieffo, the president of family-owned and operated All-American Septic Service and All-American Portable Restrooms talks about the importance of timely pumping of septic systems and regular preventative maintenance.
+In the above video, Steve Chieffo, the president of All-American Septic Service, talks about the importance of timely pumping of septic systems and regular preventative maintenance.

-All-American President Steve Chieffo says, "We provide thorough, high-quality septic pumping and provide portable restrooms with first-rate customer service.
+All-American President Steve Chieffo says, "We provide thorough, high-quality septic pumping with first-rate customer service.
 I'll provide the same septic system service for you and your family as I do for my own family and friends."

 All-American offers more than just pumping out your septic tank(s).
 We take the time to educate our customers on how their septic system and septic tank work, and what maintenance is required to maximize life expectancy and keep their system operating at peak effiency.
 We also do a general inspection of the entire system to identify current or potential problems - we are definitely NOT a "pump and run" septic service company.